Kevin Castaño: Cruz Azul

 On 26 June 2023, Castaño joined Cruz Azul.

 Krasnodar

 On 5 January 2024, Castaño agreed on a transfer to the Russian club Krasnodar.
 Signing a contract until the summer of 2028 on 21 January 2024.

 River Plate

 On 12 March 2025, Castaño signed with River Plate in Argentina.

+Atlético Mineiro

+On 14 August 2026, Castaño joined Brazilian Série A club Atlético Mineiro on loan until June 2027.

 International career

 Castano made his debut for the Colombia senior side in a friendly match against the United States on 28 January 2023.
 He was called up again to the Colombia squad for friendly matches against South Korea and Japan in March 2023.

+He was again called up by Néstor Lorenzo for the 2024 Copa América, where Colombia finished as runners-up.

+On 25 May 2026, he was named in head coach Néstor Lorenzo's final 26-man squad for the 2026 FIFA World Cup.
+He made his FIFA World Cup debut on 17 June in a 3–1 victory over Uzbekistan, coming on as a substitute for Jhon Arias in the closing minutes of the match.

 Personal life

 His father Richard, with whom he would have training sessions as a youngster, was a big influence on his football career.